 If you have any questions or concerns, you can contact us at email@example.com.

 When you make a Mailhardener account, either for evaluation, personal or professional use, we collect your name and email address.
-If you set up a paid Mailhardener account, we also collect the name, address and VAT number of your company.
+If you set up a paid Mailhardener account, we also collect the name, address and VAT number of your organization.